24 hr Emergency Callout

 • Discharge points from the site.

-• Bunded areas, with an indication of capacity.
+• Bounded areas, with an indication of capacity.

-• Watercourses, springs and boreholes on or near to the site.
+• Watercourses, springs and boreholes on or near the site.

-• Mains water supply and sprinkler control valves.
+• Main water supply and sprinkler control valves.

 • Sensitive areas such as unmade ground.